mcanlas/advent-of-code-scala/README.md

-# advent-of-code-2020-scala
+# advent-of-code-scala
-Advent of Code 2020, written in Scala
+Advent of Code, written in Scala